Vice Principal Career Guide

 - Begin applying to open vice principal positions.

-According to O*NET OnLine, 44% of respondents believe that those working in kindergarten through secondary education administration need a post-master’s certificate, while 37% said a master’s degree is required.1 A master’s degree in education administration, educational leadership, or a related area of study provides specific preparation for a career as a vice principal.
-While earning a master’s degree, many prospective vice principals work as classroom teachers to gain further experience, especially since many schools require classroom teaching experience for school leadership roles.
+According to O*NET OnLine, 44% of K-12 education administrators have a post-master’s certificate, while 37% have a master’s degree as their highest education.1 A master’s degree in education administration, educational leadership, or a related area of study provides specific preparation for a career as a vice principal.

 Helpful Skills and Experience